 Prior to trial, the judge will require each party, or their attorneys, to submit a legal brief outlining all arguments.
 They will also need to exchange evidence they plan to use, subpoena witnesses, and create exhibits.
 The plaintiff will present their case in chief, and then the defendant.
 Upon close of trial, the Judge will enter a Judgment of Divorce, which will address custody, visitation, support, and the division of assets.
 At any point in time before the judgment is passed down, the parties can submit a Final Settlement Agreement, resolving all disputes.

 Filing for Divorce in NJ can be a complex process.
-For guidance, call our office today at 201-845-7400 to schedule a free 30 minute in office consultation with a New Jersey divorce lawyer.
+For guidance, call our office today at 201-845-7400 to schedule a free comprehensive in office consultation with a New Jersey divorce lawyer.